Celerium/Celerium.Auvik/docs/site/inventory/Get-AuvikDeviceLifecycle.md

 ## DESCRIPTION
-The Get-AuvikDeviceLifecycle cmdlet allows you to view an inventory of devices and other related information discovered by Auvik.
+The Get-AuvikDeviceLifecycle cmdlet allows you to view an inventory of devices and other related information discovered by Auvik

 ## EXAMPLES